microsoft/DirectML/docs/CompVis_Stable_Diffusion_Instructions.md

 # Running CompVis Stable Diffusion on a Single GPU with ONNX Runtime and DirectML

-This instruction downloads and set up CompVis Stable Diffusion v1.4 model through the Hugging Face diffusers and transformers library.
-It pulls relevant Python packages that allows the model to run on most discrete consumer graphics GPUs with ONNX Runtime on the DirectML execution provider.
-This instruction is based on the prior work of [Neil McAlister](https://www.travelneil.com/stable-diffusion-windows-amd.html) with the more up-to-date script version from the Hugging Face Diffusers repo and its dependency packages as well as additional conversion steps for better execution performance.
+These instructions download and set up the CompVis Stable Diffusion v1.4 model through the Hugging Face diffusers and transformers library.
+It pulls relevant Python packages that allow the model to run on most discrete consumer graphics GPUs with ONNX Runtime atop the DirectML execution provider.
+These instructions are based on the prior work of [Neil McAlister](https://www.travelneil.com/stable-diffusion-windows-amd.html) with the more up-to-date script version from the Hugging Face Diffusers repo and its dependency packages, as well as additional conversion steps for better execution performance.

 ## Installing Dependency Packages